andys8/elm-intro-talk/slides/features.md

 +++

+# Pure

-Pure: Data in, data out
+Data in, data out

 +++